Orion (ORN)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Unfortunately, Orion’s 2.5% annualized revenue growth over the last five years was sluggish.
-This was below our standards and is a poor baseline for our analysis.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Unfortunately, Orion’s 3.7% annualized revenue growth over the last five years was sluggish.
+This was below our standard for the industrials sector and is a poor baseline for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Orion’s annualized revenue growth of 8.8% over the last two years is above its five-year trend, suggesting some bright spots.
+Orion’s annualized revenue growth of 9.4% over the last two years is above its five-year trend, suggesting its demand recently accelerated.
+Orion Year-On-Year Revenue Growth

-Orion also reports its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
-Orion’s backlog reached $679 million in the latest quarter and averaged 1.7% year-on-year declines over the last two years.
+We can better understand the company’s revenue dynamics by analyzing its backlog, or the value of its outstanding orders that have not yet been executed or delivered.
+Orion’s backlog reached $640 million in the latest quarter and averaged 5.2% year-on-year declines over the last two years.
 Because this number is lower than its revenue growth, we can see the company fulfilled orders at a faster rate than it added new orders to the backlog.
 This implies Orion was operating efficiently but raises questions about the health of its sales pipeline.
+Orion Backlog

-Looking ahead, sell-side analysts expect revenue to grow 2.7% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and indicates its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 7.2% over the next 12 months, a slight deceleration versus the last two years.
+This projection doesn't excite us and implies its products and services will see some demand headwinds.

 6. Gross Margin & Pricing Power

 Orion has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 9.5% gross margin over the last five years.
-That means Orion paid its suppliers a lot of money ($90.55 for every $100 in revenue) to run its business.
+As you can see below, it averaged a 9.4% gross margin over the last five years.
+Said differently, Orion had to pay a chunky $90.56 to its suppliers for every $100 in revenue.
+Orion Trailing 12-Month Gross Margin

 7. Operating Margin